Skip to main content

 The version specifies the range of versions that should be bound.
 This function will guarantee the version of the returned protocol object is the lower of the maximum requested version and the advertised version.

-If the lower bound of the version is less than the version advertised by the server, then BindError::UnsupportedVersion is returned.
+If the lower bound of the version is greater than the version advertised by the server, then BindError::UnsupportedVersion is returned.

 §Multi-instance/Device globals.